John Frankenheimer: The Manchurian Candidate (1962)

 Frankenheimer's 1962 political thriller The Manchurian Candidate is widely regarded as his most remarkable cinematic work.
 Biographer Gerald Prately observes that “the impact of this film was enormous.
 With it, John Frankenheimer became a force to be reckoned with in contemporary cinema; it established him as the most artistic, realistic and vital filmmaker at work in America or elsewhere.”

 Frankenheimer and producer George Axelrod bought Richard Condon's 1959 novel after it had already been turned down by many Hollywood studios.
 After Frank Sinatra committed to the film, they secured backing from United Artists.
 The plot centers on Korean War veteran Raymond Shaw, part of a prominent political family.
 Shaw is brainwashed by Chinese and Russian captors after his Army platoon are imprisoned.
 He returns to civilian life in the United States, where he becomes an unwitting “sleeper” assassin in an international communist conspiracy to subvert and overthrow the U.S. government.

 The film co-starred Laurence Harvey (as Sergeant Raymond Shaw), Janet Leigh, James Gregory and John McGiver.
 Angela Lansbury, as the mother and controller to her “sleeper” assassin son, garnered an Academy Award nomination for a “riveting” performance” in “the greatest screen role of her career.”
-Frank Sinatra, as Major Bennett Marco, who reverses Shaw's mind control mechanisms and exposes the conspiracy, delivers perhaps his most satisfactory film performance.
+Frank Sinatra, as Major Bennett Marco, who reverses Shaw's mind control mechanisms and exposes the conspiracy, delivers "what many feel is his best performance".

 Frankenheimer declared that both technically and conceptually, he had “complete control” over the production.